fusion809/fusion809.github.io-old2/_posts/2016/03/ATOM/03a-binaries.md

 {% include Code/coder.html line1="wget -cqO- https://atom.io/download/rpm > atom.x86_64.rpm" line2="dnf install -y atom.x86_64.rpm" %}

-While on Mageia and other distributions using the urpmi package manager one would run:
+While on Mageia and other distributions using the **urpmi package manager** one would run:

 {% include Code/coder.html line1="urpme apm # Mageia has a package called apm that is non-essential but conflicts with Atom" line2="wget -cqO- https://atom.io/download/rpm > atom.x86_64.rpm" line3="urpmi atom.x86_64.rpm" %}

-On openSUSE and other distributions using the ZYpp package manager, to install Atom, one would run:
+On openSUSE and other distributions using the **ZYpp package manager**, to install Atom, one would run:

 {% include Code/coder.html line1="wget -cqO- https://atom.io/download/rpm > atom.x86_64.rpm" line2="zypper in -y atom.x86_64.rpm" %}